 During his first couple of days, Otis started to show improvement.
 He was happy, eating well, and most importantly – not vomiting!
 But when we checked his kidney values, they had gotten slightly worse.
 After talking with his family and agreeing that he was clinically stable, we felt it was best that he stay on his IV fluids for a couple more days.
 Checking Otis’ kidney values daily for the next few days we noted that they returned to normal with the additional treatment.
 After five days in hospital, Otis finally got to go home!

 Otis taught us all a valuable lesson; one that he was fortunate to recover from.
 While he got into ibuprofen accidentally, many people will try to self medicate their pets with over the counter medications that may not be safe.
 This can inadvertently lead to permanent damage, or worse.
 Please, for the safety of your pets, don’t rely on Dr. Google or your neighbor to prescribe something for your pets if they become ill; talk to your veterinarian.
-They could find an easier solution for you, such as CBD for Pets or another prescribed painkiller, that will spare your animal all of this suffering (as well as spare your wallet the costs)!
 Has your pet ever gotten into over the counter medications??
 How did they fare?
 Feel free to share your stories in the comments!